TechneWare/SmarterMail.Cli/README.md

 		- For 64bit Arm: `dotnet publish --runtime linux-arm64 --self-contained`
 		- For 32bit Arm: `dotnet publish --runtime linux-arm --self-contained`
-  			- add `-o [output folder]` to redirect to your desired output folder
-      		- I tried using 64bit Arm on a Raspberry PI 4b, but I believe there is a bug with 64bit compiling at this time, so I ended up using the 32bit version.
-It could also be that my Raspberry PI has had its OS upgraded in place serveral times, and so, even though the OS reports as being 64bit, it only wants to work with 32bit compiled ARM.
-Try both ways if your currious.
+  			- add `-o [output folder]` to redirect to your desired output folder I tried using 64bit Arm on a Raspberry PI 4b, but I believe there is a bug with 64bit compiling at this time, so I ended up using the 32bit version.
+It could also be that my Raspberry PI has had its OS upgraded in-place several times, and so, even though the OS reports as 64bit, it only wants to work with 32bit compiled ARM.
+Try both ways if you're curious.
   		- Switch folders to `/bin/Release/net8.0/linux-arm/` or the specified output folder, and execute with `./SmartMail.Cli`
     		- The process should be similar for other Linux distros; provide the proper runtime `--runtime [runtime for your platform]`.
          		- See: [.NET RID Catalog](https://learn.microsoft.com/en-us/dotnet/core/rid-catalog) for your particular platform.